 Then I did some research and found that many chickens do what’s called the “Egg song”.
 They basically are singing about the fact that they are going to lay an egg and oh what a wonderful egg it is.
 I finally found some translation guides and was able to translate most of Esther’s song (the real loudmouth of my coop) as follows:

 Anyway, the song goes on to state how wonderful her eggs are and how much better of a hen she is than Gertie or Sassy (my other two hens).
-There’s also some expletives in there that I’ve censored.
+There’s also some expletives in there that I would prefer not to censor… dirty bird.

 The point is, it’s completely normal behavior and I guess if I want fresh eggs, I just need to make sure I also have earplugs.